 Unregulated contaminants are those contaminants for which there are no established drinking water standards.
+Often these compounds have limited or no health effects but may affect water appearance, odor, or taste.
 The purpose of unregulated contaminant monitoring is to assist regulatory agencies in determining their occurrence in drinking water and whether future regulation is warranted.

-Unregulated and Secondary Contaminants Date(s) Collected Result or Range Detected Average Detected SMCL ORSG Possible Source Ţ Jnregulated Contamina nts Sodium (ppm) 4/19/2016 80 20 Natural sources; runoff from use as salt on roadways; by-product of treatment process Sulfate (ppm) 6/5/2018 30 250 Naturally occurring Nickel (ppb) 4/19/2016 0.0077 0.1 Discharge from industrial processes Secondary C Contaminan ts Aluminum (ppb) 6/5/2018 ND 200 Residue from water treatment process: erosion of natural deposits Chloride (ppm) 6/5/2018 160 250 Runoff from road de- icing, use of inorganic fertilizers, landfill leachates, septic tank effluents, animal feeds, industrial effluents, irrigation drainage, and seawater intrusion in coastal areas Color (C.U.)
-6/5/2018 30 15 Naturally occurring organic material Copper (ppm) 6/5/2018 2.0 1.0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Iron (ppm) 6/5/2018 2.6 0.3 Naturally occurring, corrosion of cast iron pipes Manganese ^a (ppb) Quarterly 140 - 1,200 848 50 Health Advisory of 300 ppb Natural sources as well as discharges from industrial uses
+Unregulated and Secondary Contaminants Date(s) Collected Result or Range ^b Detected Average Detected SMCL ORSG Possible Source Unregulated Contaminants Sodium (ppm) 5/7/2019 79 20 Natural sources; runoff from use as salt on roadways; by-product of treatment process Nickel (ppb) 5/7/2019 6.1 - 0.1 Natural sources; discharge from industrial processes Secondary Contaminants Alkalinity (ppm) 6/4/2019 82 Aluminum (ppb) 6/4/2019 ND 50 to 200 Residue from water treatment process: erosion of natural deposits Calcium (ppm) 6/4/2019 140 • Chloride (ppm) 6/4/2019 140 250 Runoff from road de- icing, use of inorganic fertilizers, landfill leachates, septic tank effluents, animal feeds, industrial effluents, irrigation drainage, and seawater intrusion in coastal areas Color (C.U.)
+6/4/2019 20 15 Naturally occurring organic material Copper (ppm) 6/4/2019 1.7 1.0 Corrosion of household plumbing systems;

-$^{^{\}rm a}$ This value represents the MCL for Total Trihalomethanes, which include bromoform, chloroform, bromodichloromethane and dibromochloromethane.
+^a This value represents the MCL for Total Trihalomethanes, which include bromoform, chloroform, bromodichloromethane and dibromochloromethane.